This post contains affiliate links. We may earn a small commission at no extra cost to you.

 The Poison Gas Museum

-The museum is open 09:00–16:00 (last entry 15:40).
+When open, the normal hours are 09:00–16:00 (last entry 15:40).
 Admission is ¥150 for adults (19 and over); under-19s are free, and groups of 20 or more pay ¥120.
 It is closed December 29–January 3 and on occasional days.
-Phone: 0846-26-3036.

 The museum has some English signage, but the depth of documentation is primarily in Japanese.
 Visitors who read Japanese will get considerably more from the exhibits.
 A printed English pamphlet may not be available; we were unable to confirm one, so do not count on printed English material beyond the in-gallery signage.